arangolab/Serio_2O-me_initiation/Fig_5/README.md

 hisat2 -q -x "$reference_genome" -U "$R1" -S "$OUTPUT_DIR/${SAMPLE_NAME}.sam" --summary-file $OUTPUT_DIR/${SAMPLE_NAME}.txt
 ```

-Sam files were then converted to BAM format, sorted, and indexed using samtools/1.6:
+SAM files were then converted to BAM format, sorted, and indexed using samtools/1.6:

 ```
 for FILE in "${FILES[@]}"; do